thorinaboenke/surveytool/README.md

 - stray console.logs
 - comments
 - error handling
-- give it someone to use and ask for feedback
+- give it someone to test and ask for feedback

+## Libraries used
+- crypto
+- argon2
+- csrf
+- next-cookies
+- cookie
+- camelcaseKeys
+- postgres
+- dotenv
+- dotenv-cli
+- emotion

 ## Other features (for future rainy days) 🤓